Improvised tactical vehicles of the Provisional IRA: Directional car and railway bombs

-In addition to the conventional, stationary car bombs and their widely condemned variant, the proxy bomb, the IRA improvised unmanned and remote controlled vehicles to deliver large explosive devices on specific targets, On 3 September 1991, an IRA unit, after hijacking a number of tractors to block roads and taking hostages, forced one of them to drive a tractor carrying a trailer with a 3600 kg bomb towards a hill ovelooking a British Army checkpoint near Rosslea, County Fermanagh, and then let the vehicle to roll down toward the facilities.
+In addition to the conventional, stationary car bombs and their widely condemned variant, the proxy bomb, the IRA improvised unmanned and remote controlled vehicles to deliver large explosive devices on specific targets, On 3 September 1991, an IRA unit, after hijacking a number of tractors to block roads and taking hostages, forced one of them to drive a tractor carrying a trailer with a 3600 kg bomb towards a hill overlooking a British Army checkpoint near Rosslea, County Fermanagh, and then let the vehicle to roll down toward the facilities.
 The attack failed when the tractor overturned not far from its target due to the explosive device weight.
 Another botched IRA bomb attack, this time using a remotely operated tractor occurred on 4 August 1993, when the vehicle, which also carried a dummy driver made of straw, swerved out of the road on its way to a British Army checkpoint in South Armagh.
+The IRA had carried out a similar attack in South Armagh on 3 May 1989, when a tractor with a dummy driver towing a 900 kg bomb in a trailer was left running with its throttle engaged and pointed in the direction of a British Army observation post at Glassdrummond.
+The tractor reportedly veered off course and was detonated short of the British Army position.
+The action was part of a wave of bomb attacks carried out by the IRA in the South Armagh area that week, one of which killed a British soldier, Corporal Stephen McGonigle.

 On 31 May 1991, an unmanned Mercedes truck loaded with a 1100 kg explosive device was rolled down on a hill's slope aimed at an Ulster Defence Regiment (UDR) base at Glenanne, County Armagh.
 Three UDR soldiers were killed and the barracks utterly shattered by the explosion.
 On the first hours of 1 May 1992, with the assistance of a tracked digger, as mentioned above, a 2200 lb railway bomb was remotely delivered by the South Armagh Brigade through an improvised locomotive, made of a dark-painted Renault Master van fitted with a railway wheelset.
 The target was a British Army checkpoint besides the Dublin-Belfast railroad at Cloghoge, south of Newry.
 The explosives were set off by a mile-long wire attached to the bodywork.
 The base was obliterated.
 A British soldier was killed in action and 23 others wounded in different degrees as a result.